Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Acknowledgments

 \section{Acknowledgments}

+The authors wish to thank two anonymous referees for their valuable suggestions reflected in the final version of this paper.
 This material is based upon work supported by the following sources: the U.S. Department of Energy Office of Science, Office of Nuclear Physics, under Award No.~DE-SC0020433 to Case Western Reserve University (CWRU), under Award No.~DE-SC0011091 to the Massachusetts Institute of Technology (MIT), under Field Work Proposal Number 73006 at the Pacific Northwest National Laboratory (PNNL), a multiprogram national laboratory operated by Battelle for the U.S. Department of Energy under Contract No.~DE-AC05-76RL01830, under Early Career Award No.~DE-SC0019088 to Pennsylvania State University, under Award No.~DE-FG02-97ER41020 to the University of Washington, and under Award No.~DE-SC0012654 to Yale University; the National Science Foundation under Award No.~PHY-2209530 to Indiana University, and under Award No.~PHY-2110569 to MIT; the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA+ EXC 2118/1) funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149); the Karlsruhe Institute of Technology (KIT) Center Elementary Particle and Astroparticle Physics (KCETA); Laboratory Directed Research and Development (LDRD) 18-ERD-028 and 20-LW-056 at Lawrence Livermore National Laboratory (LLNL), prepared by LLNL under Contract DE-AC52-07NA27344, LLNL-JRNL-845409; the LDRD Program at PNNL; Indiana University; and Yale University.
 Portions of the research were performed using the Core Facility for Advanced Research Computing at CWRU, the Engaging cluster at the MGHPCC facility, Research Computing at PNNL, and the HPC cluster at the Yale Center for Research Computing.
 The $^{83}$Rb/$^{83{\rm m}}$Kr isotope used in this research was supplied by the United States Department of Energy Office of Science through the Isotope Program in the Office of Nuclear Physics.